Migracode-Barcelona/curriculum2.0/org-cyf-itp/content/safe-guarding/index.md

 At MigraCode, creating a safe, respectful, and inclusive environment is essential.
 We work with people from diverse backgrounds—often in vulnerable situations—and we are committed to protecting the **health, well-being, and human rights** of everyone involved: students, volunteers, and staff.

-Safeguarding means taking **all necessary steps to prevent harm, abuse, or neglect**—and knowing how to act when concerns arise.
+Safeguarding means taking **all necessary steps to prevent harm, abuse, or neglect**—and knowing how to act if concerns arise.

 ---